YuneSung/Aeiris-Remastered/README.md

 ## About The Project
 This is a simple program developed by me to bring you the best experience possible for editing executables.

+## Getting Started
+Download the source and build it using Visual Studio (or equivilant) or run the prebuild **dev** version in the /src/ folder.

 ### Reproduction Information
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal